university-of-york/research-it-documentation/docs/source/using_viking/resource_partitions.rst

     - Your job script must request at least one GPU (eg ``#SBATCH --gres=gpu:1``)
     - You are limited to **no more than six GPUs** at a time across all of your jobs running in the ``gpu`` partition

-gpuplus
+gpu_short
-    Partition for running jobs that require more GPU power, see documentation for details about how to request GPUs :ref:`request GPUs <gpu-jobs>`.
+    Partition for running short jobs on a GPU

-    - Each of the six nodes house two **nVidia H100 GPUs**
+    - One dedicated node with three **nVidia A40 GPUs**
-    - Your job script must request at least one GPU (eg ``#SBATCH --gres=gpu:1``)
+    - Your job script must request **only one** GPU (eg ``#SBATCH --gres=gpu:1``) per job
-    - You are limited to **no more than two GPUs** at a time across all of your jobs running in the ``gpuplus`` partition
+    - Practical limit of three jobs at any one time, as the dedicated node only has three GPUs
+    - Maximum memory per job is 170G
+    - Maximum cores per job is 32

 gpu_week
     Partition for running GPU jobs on any of the **nVidia A40 nodes** for up to a week